jeanprbt/dataringz/README.md

 An exploratory data analysis is available in the `eda/` folder.
 Check `INSTRUCTIONS.md` for the run instructions!

 ### Originality of our approach & Source of inspiration

 Unlike traditional medal tables and charts, our approach brings the Olympics to life with an **interactive 3D map** of Paris 2024 venues.
 Users can explore the city, click on venues, countries, and athletes to uncover stats, and see performances in their real-world context.
 This mix of **data storytelling** and **geospatial visualization** makes for a more engaging and intuitive experience.
 Below are our main sources of inspiration.

-- https://marseille.laphase5.com/fr - 3D Map with point of interests you can click to get more informations
+- [laphase5](https://marseille.laphase5.com/fr) - 3D Map with point of interests you can click to get more informations
-- https://worldathletics.org/athletes/sweden/armand-duplantis-14679502 - Athlete page with key statistics and graphs
+- [world athletics](https://worldathletics.org/athletes/sweden/armand-duplantis-14679502) - Athlete page with key statistics and graphs

 ## Milestone 2 (18th April, 5pm)

-**10% of the final grade**
+> 10% of the final grade

 ### Project Goal Report

 The 2-pages report describing the project goal is named `Milestone2.pdf`, you can find it at the root of the repository.

 ### Functional Project Prototype Review

-For the moment, the up-to-date website is hosted at https://dataringz.martinctl.dev.
+For the moment, the up-to-date website is hosted [here](https://dataringz.martinctl.dev).

 ## Milestone 3 (30th May, 5pm)

-**80% of the final grade**

-## Late policy

-- < 24h: 80% of the grade for the milestone
+> 80% of the final grade
-- < 48h: 70% of the grade for the milestone